 The PsyD requires five years of full-time study.
 The PhD Clinical degree requires six years of full-time study.
 The PhD Psychological Science (non-clinical) requires five years of full-time study.
-These timelines may be compressed by one year for students entering with graduate-level course work in psychology.
+These timelines may be compressed by one year for students entering with graduate-level course work in psychology and/or theology.
 Clinical (PhD and PsyD) doctoral students with previous graduate training in psychology and/or theology may apply for advanced standing.
 A minimum of 48 units of transferable credit is required to qualify to apply for advanced standing, which involves "collapsing" the third and fourth years of the program.
 Students with limited clinical psychology course work in the 48 transferable units may be asked to complete certain clinical courses in order to be allowed to collapse the third and fourth years of the program.
-Application for this advanced standing typically takes place in the second year, and is subject to faculty approval.
+Application for this advanced standing typically takes place in the first or second year, and must be approved by a vote of the doctoral faculty.